Logistics is the key cost driver in gas detection. This is how you reduce its impact on your bottom line.

-To comply with this, ships need new supplies of the following consumables (at least) once per year:
+In keeping with this, ships need new supplies of the following consumables (at least) once per year:

 But where do you send it?

-And here is the second rub: Ships are required to keep gas detection equipment on board at all times, meaning they are not permitted to send all their units at once.
+And here is the second drawback: Ships are required to keep gas detection equipment on board at all times, meaning they are not permitted to send all their units at once.
 This means they have to carry and maintain a surplus amount of equipment – often more than double the amount required by regulations.

-There’s more: Ships are required to perform maintenance on all gas detection equipment.
+And there is more: Ships are required to perform maintenance on all gas detection equipment.
 Once the first set of equipment is returned to the ship from the onshore service, the duplicate set of units has to undergo the same procedure.

 In summary, the conventional approach requires a ship to: